Palaxyworld-df/brisco/README.md

 - MRI Volume (`.nii` or `.nii.gz`)
 - Corresponding Segmentation Mask (`.nii` or `.nii.gz`)

 Both files should have identical dimensions.
+The MRI and mask are NOT stored at the backend.

 ---